 In this tour we’ll cycle through lesser-known places, outside the normal circuits of those who live in Lisbon and also of those who visit us - we'll go up the Tagus River.

-We’ll start in Park of Nations, where we’ll find some of the most modern buildings in the city. we’ll pass by the Oceanarium, the Pavilion of Portugal in Expo 98, the Altice Arena and we will take a picture next to the new street art work made by Bordalo II, The Iberian Lynx, with 6-meter-high, made with recycled material.
+We’ll cross Comércio Square and Park of Nations, where we’ll find some of the most modern buildings in the city. we’ll pass by the Oceanarium, the Pavilion of Portugal in Expo 98, the Altice Arena and we will take a picture next to the new street art work made by Bordalo II, The Iberian Lynx, with 6-meter-high, made with recycled material.

 The Vasco da Gama Bridge, at the end of Park of Nations, is the frontier for a new reality.
 Here the landscape starts to be very different, the area of the Tagus Estuary begins, a place where we’ll stop to try to observe and photograph a flamingo’s colonie (they usualy there).